saurabytes/MonarchMoneyTrendReport/README.md

 ## Contributions:

-This Github repo is not setup for contributions, however I am happy to hear ideas.
-Feel free to send me a private message / email to discuss.
+This GitHub repository is currently not set up for contributions, but I welcome your ideas and feedback.
+Please feel free to reach out via private message or email to discuss any thoughts you may have.

+One important guideline for this extension is that it will not include any features that add, change, or delete records in Monarch.
+This decision is made to maintain a high level of trust and confidence in the extension's use, ensuring that it does not impact anyone's data.
+Thank you for your understanding!